-This means promoting the work of refugee creatives to raise their profile and support the sale of their work, as well as actively creating opportunities for participation (and payment) by commissioning work for events and partner organisations.
+This means promoting the work of refugee creatives to raise their profile and support the sale of their work, as well as actively creating opportunities for participation (and payment) by commissioning work for events, campaigns and partner organisations.

 We also collaborate with refugee artists to identify barriers to creative practice and provide financial support to overcome these via our creative fund.

 Finally, we counter negative narrative on migration by raising recognition of the skills, expertise and experiences of refugees, and highlighting the way cultural exchange develops and enriches community life.

 We’re a volunteer led non-profit organisation based in Lewisham, London (UK).
 We’re proud to be based in an area that celebrates diversity and migration and support Lewisham’s intention to be recognised as a Borough of Sanctuary.

 Most of our physical events are held locally or in the wider London area, but we’re happy to collaborate with organisations across Europe.